Frequently Asked Questions

 - Can I raise funds before I get my IRS Determination Letter?

 If you anticipate that your organization will receive tax-exempt status from the IRS, you can start raising funds before you receive your Determination Letter.
-Once approved, your tax-exempt status becomes retroactive to the state of incorporation.
+Once approved, your tax-exempt status becomes retroactive to the date of incorporation.

 - What is required for a charitable gift acknowledgment?